valpamp/progeosail/README.md

 ### `run_sail`

-To run SAIl with two element arrays of leaf reflectance and transmittance sampled at 1nm between 400 and 2500 nm `rho` and `tau`, using a black soil (e.g. zero reflectance), you can just do
+To run SAIL with two element arrays of leaf reflectance and transmittance sampled at 1nm between 400 and 2500 nm `rho` and `tau`, using a black soil (e.g. zero reflectance), you can just do

     rho_canopy = prosail.run_sail(rho, tau, lai, lidfa, hspot, sza, vza, raa, rsoil0=np.zeros(2101))